swilgosz/hanamimastery/data/episodes/4-string-transformations-with-dry-inflector.md

 ### Solving our problem

-With `dry-inflector` gem discovered, it was almost no-brainer to update our `CommandBus` to make use of it!
+With `dry-inflector` gem discovered, it was almost a no-brainer to update our `CommandBus` to make use of it!

 ```ruby
 require 'dry-inflector'